nycmeshnet/nycmeshnet.github.io/blog/_posts/2015-03-04-twelve-reasons-for-mesh.md

 * Emergency community networking (for next hurricane)
 * Freedom from the telecom oligopoly of Time Warner, Verizon, Comcast
 * A neutral network that does not block or discriminate content
-* Encryption to stop spying and censorship
+* No personal data collection
 * Public wifi access points
 * Decentralized, no single point of failure
 * Community building with highly localized websites